Atlys

 The central question.
 Officers assess this through:

-• Strength of ties to India: stable employment of 1+ year, leave letter confirming return date, property in your name or your immediate family's name, dependent family in India (parents, spouse, children), ongoing financial commitments
+• Strength of ties to your home country: stable employment of 1+ year, leave letter confirming return date, property in your name or your immediate family's name, dependent family at home (parents, spouse, children), ongoing financial commitments

 • Travel history: particularly to comparable destinations (Schengen, US, Canada, Australia, Japan, Singapore).
 Evidence of returning home from prior international trips is among the strongest indicators

-• Financial commitments in India: active home loans, business investments, EMIs, recurring deposits, ongoing professional engagements
+• Financial commitments at home: active home loans, business investments, ongoing professional engagements

 2. You Will Not Live in the UK Through Frequent or Successive Visits